cultuurnet/apidocs/projects/uitdatabank/docs/search-api/authentication.md

 ## Migrating from API key to client identification

 API key authentication will be supported for the foreseeable future on Search API.
-However, if you already want to make your integration as futureproof as possible you can easily switch from API key authentication to client identification.
+However, if you already want to make your integration as future-proof as possible you can easily switch from API key authentication to client identification.

 In the near future you will be able to request a client id for your existing integration on our self-service portal.